Standard Passenger Plates

 U 1271Tom Castelli - Apr 23 β07

-This type is issued to vehicles owned by the University of New Hampshire (such as campus busses, university police, maintenance vehicles).
-Standard pre-2000 base (green-on-white) with no special markings.
+Green-on-white pre-2000 design issued to vehicles owned by the University of New Hampshire such as campus buses, university police and maintenance vehicles.

 Specialty Plates